 5.2.2.3.
 Impact of the absence of functional MyD88 on host survival

 Although transient experimental myd88 knock-down indicated no role for MyD88 in S. aureus expression, the technique does have limitations pertaining to off-target effects.
-Therefore I visited Prof. Annemarie Meijer's lab at Leiden University to use their myd88 mutant line.
+Therefore, I visited Prof. Annemarie Meijer's lab at Leiden University to use their myd88 mutant line.
 The mutant line has been well validated (van der Vaart et al. 2013).
 It was anticipated the mutant line would allow for a more reliable insight into the impact of MyD88 signalling in our infection model.
 Besides, if the transient knock-down results are reproduced in the mutant line, further experiments, if needed, can be performed using the morpholino.

 The overall health of myd88 mutant embryos was initially compared to that of their wild-type siblings (Figure 5.16A).
 As expected, all non-injected mutant embryos and their wild-type siblings survived until at least 5 days post-fertilisation and the same result was obtained for embryos injected with PBS.
 It also appeared that the mutants sagB and phePsaeR, which were attenuated in wild-type embryos, were also not virulent in myd88 mutant embryos (p = 0.32 and p = 0.29 respectively).
 Consistent with the result obtained with the myd88 morpholino, SH1000 was virulent in both wild-type and mutant embryos (Figure 5.16B).
 Particularly, mortality was very similar between infected mutants and wild-type siblings with 30.5% and 31.5% survival respectively (p = 0.9).
 To answer the question as to whether the bacterial load evolved differently in mutants versus wild-type siblings, infected embryos were collected once per day for bacterial counts.
 For SH1000, only embryos which succumbed to the infection were collected since the mortality rate and the post mortem bacterial load of these embryos are enough to draw a conclusion for this strain.
 On the contrary, because sagB and phePsaeR are attenuated, live embryos are needed in order to determine bacterial dynamics in the host.
 Concerning SH1000 the post-mortem bacterial load was significantly higher in myd88 mutants compared with their wild-type siblings (Figure 5.16C, p = 0.02).
 However, the post-mortem bacterial load was expected to be close to a million bacteria in wild-type embryos (see Chapter 3) while here it was around a thousand.
 Regarding sagB, no notable difference in the progression of the bacterial load was seen between myd88 mutants and wild-type siblings (Figure 5.16D).
-The bacterial load decreased in all but one myd88 mutant embryo, indicating that the mutant is unable to cause disease whether MyD88 is functional or not.
-But again, the bacterial load was lower than it should have been since at 0 hours post-infection an average hundred bacteria were recovered from infected embryos whilst injection in PBS indicated a correct inoculum size.
-Equipment failure during my secondment prevented the bacterial dynamics of phePsaeR from being determined in the myd88 mutant line.

-Experiments with the myd88 mutant line confirmed the results obtained with the myd88 morpholino knock-down.
-Indeed, absence of functional MyD88 had no impact on host survival during infection by SH1000, sagB and phePsaeR.
-Bacterial dynamics showed that sagB was also unable to develop in mutant embryos.
-This results showed that the infected host was not impaired in its ability to defend against S. aureus when MyD88 is not functional.
-Therefore, the innate immune response is likely to initiate via MyD88-independent pathways in response to systemic S. aureus infection.